 For absolute clarity in all respects of the admissions process, please refer to the current Admissions Brochure for the Grammar Schools in Birmingham and also visit the website at www.birminghamgrammarschools.org.

-Your child will sit two tests of approximately 45 minutes.
+Your child will sit two tests of approximately 50 minutes with additional time for instructions to be given.

 The papers will be divided into smaller, individually timed sections that test: